sassoftware/esp-studio-examples/Basic/removestate/README.md

 ## Test the Project and View the Results

-When you test the project in SAS Event Stream Processing Studio, you can use the **Publish** button to publish events from the InputRemove.csv file into the sourceWindow window.
-For more information, see [Publish Events from a CSV file](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/p124n2fohetwqzn109gsdel6o1cj.htm).

-Alternatively, before you test the project, you can configure a publisher connector for the sourceWindow window.
-For more information, see [Configure a File and Socket Connector](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/n0esv2n0cbbpgcn1r281krr1iv6q.htm#n0y87cwr7q5vo6n1qlfcey182vt6).

-The results for each window appear in separate tabs in test mode.
+When you test the project, the results for each window appear on separate tabs.
 The following figure shows the results for the sourceWindow tab.
 This tab displays all events, with various opcodes.

 ![sourceWindow tab](img/sourceWindow.png "sourceWindow tab")